-SUSE Rancher 2.3 has enabled Ornell to complete a successful PoC, which will see his legacy software running in Windows Containers in Kubernetes, within the SUSE Rancher platform.
+Rancher Prime 2.3 has enabled Ornell to complete a successful PoC, which will see his legacy software running in Windows Containers in Kubernetes, within the Rancher Prime platform.
 This is a major step for the team — what would have been a lengthy, complex and expensive engineering project, is now a more straightforward integration process.
 The team estimates it has saved two months of setup time working in SUSE Rancher.

 Enabling international expansion

 ABAX is on a steep growth trajectory.
 Building on its experience with Fleetmatics, SageQuest and Arvento, ABAX’s parent company, Investcorp, plans to support ABAX’s international growth by capitalizing on the growing importance of telematics in the smart city ecosystem.

 Having entered multiple markets in quick succession and, later, winning a major, multi-year, multi-territory contract to monitor Hitachi’s fleet of excavators, the move to containers has been crucial.
 Ornell knew his infrastructure needed to be flexible enough to allow the rapid onboarding of new customers in new territories.
 Crucially, the team knew it had to speed up development cycles in order to keep pace and drive greater stability.